 Stage 1B is the first new building component of the vision for EZONE UWA.
 The total project budget is $60 million.

 The stage 1A refurbishments, scheduled to begin in 2016 and continue to 2018, will include the:

-- refurbishment of some existing Faculty of Engineering, Computing and Mathematics buildings
+- refurbishment of some existing Faculty of Engineering and Mathematical Sciences buildings

 - creation of new flexible teaching and research spaces

 - façade improvement program, linking architectural elements between existing and new buildings.

 - the first new building of EZONE UWA

 - a gross floor area of approximately 6,000m2

 - linked to building 222 (Environmental Systems Engineering) via a multi-level atrium space and connected on ground level into the campus.